Collie vs Cocker Spaniel: Complete Comparison (2026)

 Health and Lifespan Comparison

 Collie has a typical lifespan of 12-14 years, while Cocker Spaniel lives approximately 10-14 years.
 Health profiles differ significantly between these dogs.
-Collie is predisposed to Genetic Conditions, Other Eye Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
+Collie is predisposed to Genetic Conditions, Other Eye Conditions, specific genetic predispositions that regular veterinary screening can catch early, with associated veterinary costs for monitoring and treatment.
 Cocker Spaniel faces its own health challenges including Eye Conditions, Ear Problems, Other Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Both share comparable numbers of documented health predispositions, though each has its own specific conditions and management plan.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health